culshoefer/codeCurriculum-gitbook/chapter3.md

 width: width of game
 height: height of game
 ```

 Easy!
-In addition to that, if it moves further right than `width + 40`, will it stop?
+In addition to that, if the alien moves further right than `width + 40`, will it stop?
 Yes, according to how we specified in our AliveEntity class, as soon as it goes out of bounds.

 As you can see, this is quite basic here.
-This is because we have done all the hard work before, now we just need to fill in the blanks.
+Because we've done all the hard work already, now we just need to fill in the blanks.

-Now, we can create a function in our Game class that combines both functions:
+Create a function in our `Game` class that combines both functions:

 ```python
 def dealWithSpecialAlien():
   self.specialAlien.updateWithMove()
   self.specialAlien.draw()
 ```

-In our `update()` function, we have to call this function after we draw the player.
+In our `update()` function, we have to call `dealWithSpecialAlien()` after we draw the player.

-One last thing: So far, we don't add the special alien at all.
+One last thing: so far, we don't add the special alien at all.
 To adjust this, we add more code at the end of our `update()` function to call our `spawnSpecialAlien()` function if we are lucky.
-Let's do this, add:
+Let's do this.
+Add:

 ```python
 if(self.isLucky(0.99999)):
     self.spawnSpecialAlien()
 ```

-Done!!
+Done!
 Feel free to set the value in parentheses to a lower value, if you want the special alien to spawn more often.

-##Now, let's add some bang to our application
-###Shooting player
+## Shooting!

 Let's start with the following rules:

-* The player can shoot shots which can hit aliens and destroy them
+* The player can fire shots which can hit aliens and destroy them
 * The aliens randomly shoot at the player and can reduce the amount of lives the player has

 For this, we don't need a whole class to encapsulate a shot.
 It is enough that we just use our existing `Entity` class.
 Convenient!

+### Making the player shoot

 In our player class, let's add a couple of functions.

-1. We have to account for shooting quickly: We only want the player to be able to shoot say every 200 ticks, so we have to keep track of the previous shot.
-We do so, by adding a simple instance variable in the Player class.
-To our constructor, add
+1. We have to account for shooting quickly: we only want the player to be able to shoot, say, every 200 ticks, so we have to keep track of the previous shot.
+We do so by adding a simple instance variable in the `Player` class.
+To our constructor, add:

 ```python
 self.last_shot = 0
 ```

-2. We need a separate function to check for if the player should shoot because we need to pass the current ticks from the game.
-This gives us the function
+2. We need a separate function to check if the player is shooting.
+Two conditions need to be met: the spacebar key has to be pressed and the time passed since the last shot should be at least 200 ticks.
+This gives us:

 ```
 def checkShoot(self, pressed_keys, ticks):
   shot = None